Football clubs in Spain – Region by region

 Castile & Leon

 The historic region of Castile and Leon is the largest of Spain’s autonomous communities, covering a big chunk of the country in between Madrid and the northern regions.
-It’s sparsely populated though and will not be represented in LaLiga 2025/26 following the relegation of Real Valladolid and a Segunda Division play-off final defeat for Mirandes.
-Those clubs will be among four from Castile and Leon in the 2025/26 second tier.
+However, it’s sparsely populated and isn’t currently home to any top-flight clubs.

 The clubs in Castile & Leon